someimportantcompany/dynazord/docs/2-Writing-Models.md

 });
 ```

-In this example, the `pk` & `sk` properties include the other properties.
+In this example, the `pk` & `sk` properties are "virtual", referencing the other properties to build their final value.
 Only top-level properties can only be "virtual" - this is not supported for nested properties.

 ```js
 // To create a new entry, use properties as you usually would: